Internships

 Intern selection process timeline

-Early March to late April: SLAC HR will contact the candidates who are accepted into the program.
+Early to Mid March: SLAC HR will contact the candidates who are accepted into the program.
+IMPORTANT: Interns will have 10 days from the date the offer is extended to accept the internship.

 Other SLAC Internship Opportunities